microsoft/code-with-engineering-playbook/source-control/git.md

 ### Working with images, video and other binary content

 Avoid committing frequently changed binary files, such as large images, video or compiled code to your git repository.
-Binary content is not diffed like text content, so the repository will take longer and longer to clone.
+Binary content is not diffed like text content, so cloning or pulling from the repository may pull each revision of the binary file.

 One solution to this problem is `Git LFS (Git Large File Storage)` - an open source Git extension for versioning large files. `Git LFS` replaces the binary files with text pointers inside Git, while storing the file contents on a remote server like GitHub.com or Azure DevOps.

 #### Benefits of Git LFS

 * Uses the end to end Git workflow for all files
-* Binary files tracked by Git LFS can be as big as you need them to be
-* Git LFS supports file locking to help the team collaborate on large, undiffable assets
+* Git LFS supports file locking to avoid conflicts for undiffable assets
 * Git LFS is fully supported in Azure DevOps Services

 #### Limitations of Git LFS